 “…train the younger women to love their husbands and children” (Titus 2:4, NIV).

 So yes, prayer is super important!
 Like Hannah, we need to pray for our children.
-But also like Hannah, we need to take steps to train our children specifically in God’s Law (see 1 Samuel 1:11 for Hannah’s own familiarity with God’s law).
+But also like Hannah, we need to take steps to train our children specifically in God’s Torah (see 1 Samuel 1:11 for Hannah’s own familiarity with God’s Torah).
 We need to hold them up to God’s standard of righteousness, and we need to show our love to them, even when they “impose on our lifestyle.”

-God never intended for His Church to be filled with disobedient children (see Romans 1:30 and 2 Timothy 3:2).
+God never intended for His People’s families to be filled with disobedient children (see Romans 1:30 and 2 Timothy 3:2).
 We know that it is His will for us to raise up godly offspring.
 If we are willing to take responsibility for obeying God ourselves, we know that this is a prayer God always answers!